brer-rabbit/thereman/README.md

 ## Prep

 Tin the pads first.
-Shown below, tin all the pads marked in green; the pads in red do no need soldering.
+Shown below, tin all the pads marked in green; the pads in red should not be tinned.

 ![Tin pads shown in green](build/tinning.jpg)

-Optionally, tin the yellow pads: there are not electrically connected and you can solder a wire between them to create a loop to hang the Thereman.
+Optionally, tin the yellow pads: these are not electrically connected.
+You can solder a wire between them to create a loop to if you want to hang the Thereman or attach it to something.

-Just a touch of solder for tinning and you don't want solder poking up.
-Keep it flat and level so components can attach.
+Just a touch of solder for tinning please.
+And you don't want solder poking up.
+Keep it flat and level so components lay flat.

 ![This is not even, keep it flat](build/tinning_keep_it_level.jpg)